ecohealthalliance/fasterize/README.md

     #>       expr      min       lq     mean   median      uq     max neval cld
     #>  rasterize 1033.587 1110.270 1136.372 1128.716 1152.55 1523.47   100   b
     #>  fasterize    0.696    0.872    0.959    0.924    0.99    1.42   100  a

+It’s also quite a bit faster than terra, see the vignette.

 How does `fasterize()` do on a large set of polygons?
 Here I download the IUCN shapefile for the ranges of all terrestrial mammals and